jonlee48/flight-data-recorder/README.md

 conda activate sensor
 conda env list
 ```
-We have now created a new environment from the `environment.yml` yaml file, which specifies all the dependencies and versions we needed.
-Now you should see `$(sensor)` to the left of your prompt.
+We have now created a new environment built from the `environment.yml` yaml file.
+You should now see `$(sensor)` to the left of your prompt.
 This is the name of the environment you just created.
-It is now active, so any python executed in that shell will run in the `sensor` environment.
+It is now active, so any python code executed in that shell will run in the `sensor` environment.

-Here's a reference of some useful commands to keep handy for later.
+Here's a reference of some useful conda commands to keep handy for later.
 See the [docs](http://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
 ) for more info.
 ```
 conda env list